KhartesViewer/khartes/README.md

 If you are working in the Fragment View, you can also use the page-up and page-down keys to move the node.
-These keys will move the node perpendicular to the plane of the fragment view (to see what this means, make sure your node is also visible in the top left data slice, and see how the node moves in the data slice while you press page-up or page-down in the Fragment View).
+These keys will move the node perpendicular to the plane of the Fragment View (to see what this means, make sure your node is also visible in the top left Data Slice, and see how the node moves in the data slice while you press page-up or page-down in the Fragment View).

 **The key capability of khartes is that as you move nodes, the data image in the